Skip to main content

 Closing is the last step in purchasing and financing a home.
 With a traditional closing, a buyer will typically attend an in-person meeting to sign all the necessary documents, such as the closing disclosure, the loan estimate and a promissory note.
 Real estate agents, attorneys and representatives from the lender, title insurance company and escrow company may all be present.
 Certain documents are required by federal, state and local law, and by your lender.
 Once they’re signed, you become legally responsible for your mortgage loan .

 Another option is a hybrid eClosing.
-In this case, some aspects of closing are completed virtually, while others take place in-person.
+In this case, some aspects of closing are completed virtually, while others take place in person.
 With this approach, borrowers may sign the documents electronically, but then meet in person with a notary public to have them notarized.
+Ally Home offers a hybrid eClosing option to help you spend less time in-person with a notary.

 The benefits of going digital

-As we continue to embrace digital technology and all the ways it can make our lives easier, it’s likely eClosings will only become more commonplace.
-But how do eClosings improve the closing process?
+As we continue to embrace a digital world, it’s likely eClosings will only become more commonplace.
+Here are some pros to eClosings:

 Considerations to keep in mind